nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/DATA_STRUCTURES_DICTIONARY.md

 """

 """
-Use square bracket lookup to get the definition two words and output them to the console with `print()`
+Use square bracket lookup to get the definition of two words and output them to the console with `print()`
 """

 """
-Loop over dictionary to get the following output:
+Loop over the dictionary to get the following output:
     The definition of [WORD] is [DEFINITION]
     The definition of [WORD] is [DEFINITION]
     The definition of [WORD] is [DEFINITION]